greenelab/deep-review/all-sections.md

 [@F3e4wfzQ; @NSgduYNT; @IULiPa6L; @13KjSCKB2; @1FocAi7N0; @BQS8ClV0], which excel at the matrix and vector
 operations so central to deep learning.
 The massively parallel nature of GPUs allows additional optimizations, such as accelerated mini-batch gradient descent [@NSgduYNT; @IULiPa6L; @aClNvbyM; @fNkl8HFz].
-However, GPUs also have a limited quantity of memory, making it difficult to implement networks of useful size and complexity on a single GPU or machine [@F3e4wfzQ; @CCS5KSIM].
+However, GPUs also have limited memory, making networks of useful size and complexity difficult to implement on a single GPU or machine [@F3e4wfzQ; @CCS5KSIM].
 This restriction has sometimes forced computational biologists to use workarounds or limit the size of an analysis.
-For example, Chen et al.
+Chen et al.
-[@12QQw9p7v] aimed to infer the expression level of all genes with a single neural network, but due to memory restrictions they randomly partitioned genes into two halves and analyzed each separately.
+[@12QQw9p7v] inferred the expression level of all genes with a single neural network, but due to memory restrictions they randomly partitioned genes into two separately analyzed halves.
 In other cases, researchers limited the size of their neural network [@BhfjKSY3] or the total number of training instances [@2dU8f4XJ].
 Some have also chosen to use CPU implementations rather than sacrifice network size or performance [@x0M6vals].

-While steady improvements in GPU hardware may alleviate this issue, it is unclear whether advances can occur quickly enough to keep up with the growing amount of available biological data or increasing network complexity.
+While steady improvements in GPU hardware may alleviate this issue, it is unclear whether advances will occur quickly enough to keep pace with the growing biological datasets and increasingly complex neural networks.
 Much has been done to minimize the memory requirements of neural networks [@YwdqeYZi; @1AhGoHZP9; @CKcJuj03; @1G3owNNps; @w6CoVmFK; @15lYGmZpY; @1GUizyE8e], but there is also growing interest in specialized hardware, such as field-programmable gate arrays (FPGAs) [@1FocAi7N0; @9NKsJjSw] and application-specific integrated circuits (ASICs) [@ULagTifF].
+Less software is
+available for such highly specialized hardware [@9NKsJjSw].
-Specialized hardware promises improvements in deep learning at reduced time, energy, and memory [@1FocAi7N0].
-Obviously, there is less software available for such highly specialized hardware [@9NKsJjSw], and it could be a difficult investment for those not solely interested in deep learning.
-However, it is likely that such options will find increased support as they become a more popular platform for deep learning and general computation.
+But specialized hardware promises improvements in deep learning at reduced time, energy, and memory [@1FocAi7N0].
+Specialized hardware may be a difficult investment for those not solely interested in deep learning, but for those with a deep learning focus these solutions may become popular.

 Distributed computing is a general solution to intense computational requirements and has enabled many large-scale deep learning efforts.
 Some types of